How to Write a Vacation Request Email (+ Tips & Examples)

 Example #6: Day off request email

-In many instances, however, an email request for a day off is your best bet.
+In many instances, however, sending a personal day off request email is the safest bet.

-Here’s a sample of a day off request email:
+Here’s how employees can ask for a day off via email:

-Subject line: Day off request — [Vacation request date and your name]
+Subject line: Day off request — [Vacation request date and employee’s name]

 Hi, [Manager’s name],